rclone/rclone/MANUAL.md

-      --max-backlog int                      Maximum number of objects in sync or check backlog. (default 10000) --max-delete int                       When synchronizing, limit the number of deletes (default -1) --max-depth int                        If set limits the recursion depth to this. (default -1) --max-size SizeSuffix                  Only transfer files smaller than this in k or suffix b|k|M|G (default off) --max-stats-groups int                 Maximum number of stats groups to keep in memory.
+      --max-backlog int                      Maximum number of objects in sync or check backlog. (default 10000) --max-delete int                       When synchronizing, limit the number of deletes (default -1) --max-depth int                        If set limits the recursion depth to this. (default -1) --max-duration duration                Maximum duration rclone will transfer data for.
+      --max-size SizeSuffix                  Only transfer files smaller than this in k or suffix b|k|M|G (default off) --max-stats-groups int                 Maximum number of stats groups to keep in memory.
 On max oldest is discarded. (default 1000)
       --max-transfer SizeSuffix              Maximum size of data to transfer. (default off)